amir-jafari/Machine-Learning/Readme.md

-This is a repo that has most updated fundamental of NLP  needed to implement to build a practical solutions.
+This is a repo that has most updated fundamental of Machine Learning  needed to implement to build a practical solutions.

 # 💻 Tech Stack: